 Linguist James Paul Gee has described English language teachers as standing “at the heart of the most crucial educational, cultural, and political issues of our time.”
 The course will examine this phenomenon, placing you at the intersection of service-learning, English language teaching, and critical applied linguistics.
 It is designed to integrate experiential learning with an exploration of the broader forces which influence educational settings.

-With the support of an experienced teacher-trainer and faculty member at NYU-SH, and in partnership with a local volunteer organization, you will teach English at a local school for migrant communities in Shanghai.
+With the support of Professor Marcel Daniels, and in partnership with a local volunteer organization, you will teach English for migrant communities in Shanghai.
 At the same time, through discussion seminars, readings, and reflective writing, you will explore the social, cultural, and political factors which often intersect with language teaching, and consider how these factors operate in the context of your service-learning project.
 Seminar topics will include linguistic imperialism, language stigma and status, English as a lingua franca, and the rise of global Englishes.

-Course Details: “Topics in Service Learning: Language and Power” is a letter-graded course taught by Professor Steve Iams, spanning the second 7 weeks of the fall semester and the first 7 weeks of the spring semester.
+Course Details: “Topics in Service Learning: Language and Power” is a letter-graded course taught by Professor Marcel Daniels, spanning the second 7 weeks of the fall semester and the first 7 weeks of the spring semester.
 Scholars earn a total of 4 credits overall (2 credits per 7-week stage) and are required to commit to both the fall and spring because the spring course and service builds on the fall experience.
-We will meet once in September for an orientation to the course, then meet regularly from October 31, 2019 to March 19, 2020, with time off for winter break in between.
-In the fall, the course meets on Thursdays from 4:45 - 7:45 PM.
+The class will meet once in late September for an orientation to the course, then regularly on Wednesdays evenings during the second half of the Fall semester.
+The class time for Spring 2024 will be announced at a later date.
+Participating in both the fall and spring semester components is required.

 Eligibility to Apply: Students of all years who can commit to the above requirements are eligible to apply.
 Anyone with an interest in service-learning, language learning, or language teaching is encouraged to apply, regardless of your first language.
 A multilingual cohort of students is desired to facilitate learning from one another.